-All state primary schools in England are funded largely by central government, through Local Authorities (LAs, formerly Local Education Authorities) that are responsible for schools in their geographical domain.7 These schools fall into a number of different categories, and differ in terms of the way they are governed and who controls pupil admissions.8 Most primary schools (roughly two-thirds) are termed 'Community' schools and are closely controlled by the LA.
+All state primary schools in England are funded largely by central government, through Local Authorities (LAs, formerly Local Education Authorities) that are responsible for schools in their geographical domain.
+These schools fall into a number of different categories, and differ in terms of the way they are governed and who controls pupil admissions.
+Most primary schools (roughly two-thirds) are termed 'Community'schools and are closely controlled by the LA.
 Other types of school, instead, are usually linked to a Faith or other charitable organisation, and more autonomously run.
 The key difference relevant to this paper is between schools that administer their own admissions and make their own choices on whom to admit - which we term autonomous schools - and non-autonomous schools such as Community schools to which pupils are assigned by the Local Authority.
-Gibbons et al. (2008) provide more details on the overall differences between these two groups of schools.